ricab/scope_guard/README.md

 C++ community.
 It has been proposed for standardization (see [N4189](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4189.pdf)) but is still not part of the standard library, as of March 2018.
-While there are several implementations available, I did not find any with the characteristics I aimed for here.
+While there are several implementations available, I did not find any with all the characteristics I aimed for here.

 ## Features